NDB storage engine used by

 table as a whole, and thus each table row has the same

 structure.
 Again, this is typical of relational databases, and

 Primary Keys.
 Each record has from 1 up to 32 attributes which belong to the primary key of the table.

-operation) cannot be attained within a specified time, then
+attained within a specified time, then a timeout error

 Concurrent transactions as requested by parallel application programs and thread-based applications can sometimes deadlock when they try to access the same information simultaneously.
 Thus, applications need to be written in a manner such that timeout errors occurring due to such deadlocks are handled gracefully.
 This generally means that the transaction encountering a timeout should be rolled back and restarted.